Fayetteville Bankruptcy Attorneys

 Bankruptcy is a legal process that allows individuals or businesses to eliminate or repay their debts under the protection of the bankruptcy court.

+Consumers can file two types of bankruptcies: Chapter 7 and Chapter 13.
 Both types of bankruptcies have their own advantages and disadvantages, so it is important to speak with an experienced bankruptcy attorney to determine which type of bankruptcy is right for you.

 Chapter 7 Bankruptcy in Fayetteville

 Chapter 7 bankruptcy is a type of bankruptcy that allows you to discharge your unsecured debts, such as credit card debt and medical bills.
-To qualify for Chapter 7 bankruptcy, you must be under a certain threshold for your income and assets.
-If you qualify for Chapter 7 bankruptcy, you will have an automatic stay implemented on your assets.

 The automatic stay is a critical part of the bankruptcy process.
-The automatic stay stops creditors from harassing you and trying to collect on your debts.
+It stops creditors from harassing you and trying to collect on your debts.
 It also prohibits them from seizing your assets.
 This gives you time to assess your financial situation and decide what type of bankruptcy is right for you.
-If you choose to file for Chapter 7 bankruptcy, the automatic stay will stay in place until your case is discharged.

 • You can discharge your unsecured debts, such as credit card debt and medical bills.